 As a U.S. conditional resident filing immigration Form I-751, Petition to Remove Conditions on Residence, you must include information that your marriage was made in good faith.
 Even if you are not filing with your spouse and are instead applying for a waiver of the joint filing requirement, you should submit as much proof as possible that your marriage was genuine and not made to circumvent immigration laws.

-For information on filling out a Form I-751, see “Filling Out USCIS Form I-751, Petition to Remove Conditions on Residence (Line by Line)” and for more on the waivers available, go to “What if Your U.S. Spouse Won’t Sign the Joint Petition (I-751)?”
+For information on filling out a Form I-751, see “Filling Out USCIS Form I-751, Petition to Remove Conditions on Residence (Line by Line).”
+For more on the waivers available, see “What if Your U.S. Spouse Won’t Sign the Joint Petition (I-751)?”

-The following categories are examples of the types of evidence that USCIS is looking for to prove that the two of you have shared a life together, from the most to the least persuasive.
+The following categories are examples of the types of evidence that USCIS is looking for to prove that you and your spouse have shared a life together, from the most to the least persuasive.

 Proof That You Have Children Together

 Copies of birth certificates of your children (with both your and your spouse’s name listed) or adoption records of jointly adopted children are the best evidence that you and your spouse have a genuine marriage.
 However, don’t worry if you don’t have children!
 USCIS doesn’t expect all couples to start a family, much less in the first two years of their marriage.

 Evidence of Shared Resources and a Family Home

 USCIS wants to see that the two of you share resources and are living as a family.
 This includes joint financial accounts as well as the maintenance of a shared home.
 The more documents you can provide with both your names, the better.
 To demonstrate that the two of you operate as a couple, you can provide copies of jointly filed tax returns for the past two years, as well as joint savings and checking account statements, investment account statements, credit card and loan statements, and bills of sale for an automobile or another large purchase.